clydebarrow/esphome-docs-hugo/content/components/lvgl/_index.md

 **ESPHome fonts**

-You can use [fonts configured normally<display-fonts>]({{< ref "#fonts configured normally<display-fonts>" >}}), the glyphs will be rendered while building the binary.
+You can use [fonts configured normally]({{< ref "components/font#display-fonts" >}}), the glyphs will be rendered while building the binary.
 This has the advantage that you can define custom sets of glyphs of any size, with icons or diacritic characters of your choice, for any language, from any TrueType/OpenType font, allowing a more optimal flash space usage because you don't need to include all glyphs for all sizes you wish to use.

 {{< tip >}}
 For best results, set `bpp: 4` to get the glyphs rendered with proper anti-aliasing.